MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started/quick-start-guide.md

 dotnet add package Microsoft.Extensions.Logging.Console
 ```

-3. Copy the code below and paste it into the `Program.cs` file:
+3. Replace the content of the `Program.cs` file with this code:

 ```csharp
 // Import packages